Beyond Coleman's Instantons

 where $S_0$ is given by Eq.~(\ref{eq:action_zero}) and

 Note that we have performed the integration by parts and used Eq.~(\ref{eq:EOM_phi_zeroth}) to obtain (\ref{eq:action_Phi1}).
 (The action $S_2$ is the leading-order correction to the $O(4)$-symmetric on-shell action $S_0$.)
-Note also that the effective mass for $A_L$, i.e., $\de ^2V/\de\Phi^2$ evaluated on $\bar{\Phi}$ is only a function of $\rho$; the only non-trivial angular dependence appears through the fluctuation $\delta\Phi(\rho, \vec{\theta}\,)$.
-Hence, using the solution (\ref{eq:sol_PHi1}) in the action $S_2$ gives
+Note also that the effective mass for $A_L$, i.e., $\de ^2V/\de\Phi^2$ evaluated on $\bar{\Phi}$ is only a function of $\rho$; the only non-trivial angular dependence appears through $\delta\Phi(\rho, \vec{\theta}\,)$.
+Hence, using the solution (\ref{eq:sol_PHi1}) in Eq.~(\ref{eq:action_Phi2}) gives

 where